-China's liberals quietly fight efforts to erase Liu Xiaobo legacy
+REFILE- China's liberals quietly fight efforts to erase Liu Xiaobo legacy

 "I will see him as a very important symbol, (but) people like him fail to get attention from common folk, and given his plight as an unknown prisoner of conscience, there is little to say," one person identified as L said in the article.

-Albert Ho, who heads the Hong Kong Alliance organizing protests in Liu's support, said China's efforts to erase Liu from people's memory will fail.
+Albert Ho, who heads the Hong Kong Alliance organising protests in Liu's support, said China's efforts to erase Liu from people's memory will fail.

 "Don't underestimate the power of the internet ...
 And don't underestimate the people.
 I have seen many episodes where suddenly the hero gets degraded into the devil and the devil becomes the hero," he said, referring to previous shifts in China's political system.

 "People are not living in an open society in China so you never know," he said.

-Additional reporting by Venus Wu in HONG KONG and Beijing news room; Editing by Bill Tarrant
+(Additional reporting by Venus Wu in HONG KONG and Beijing news room; Editing by Bill Tarrant)